4paradigm/OpenMLDB/docs/en/maintain/monitoring.md

    1. Under the grafana data source page, add the started prometheus server address as the data source
    2. Under the dashboard browsing page, click New to import a dashboard, and upload the json configuration file

-## Understand existing monitoring metrics
+## Understand Existing Monitoring Metrics

 Taking the OpenMLDB cluster system as an example, the monitoring indicators are divided into two categories according to different prometheus pull jobs: